yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/2-Neural-Rendering/README.md

 <img src="https://raw.githubusercontent.com/yzy1996/Image-Hosting/master/20210123193611.png" alt="image-20210123193611687" style="zoom:50%;" />

-the issue is: computing the network weights $\theta$ that
+the issue is: computing the network weights $\theta$ is very expensive, especially recover a high resolution radiance field as in NeRF.

+Approaches includes:

+- concatenating a latent vector to the input coordinate and supervising a single neural network to represent an entire class of signals [Occupancy networks]() [DeepSDF]()
+- training a hypernetwork to map from signal observations (or a latent code) to MLP weights

+Implicit neural representations with periodic activation functions

+Scene representation networks

+MetaSDF